dgp1130/bxpb/README.md

 }
 ```

-They would compile it with the `bxpb-protoc-plugin`:
+They would compile it with the `@bxpb/protoc-plugin`:

 ```shell
 protoc --plugin=node_modules/.bin/bxpb-protoc-plugin --ts_out=protos/